Ahmed-coder143/Python/README.md

 **Multiples.py**
 This Python script takes a user-input integer, generates multiples of 9 up to that number, and prints the list of the generated values.

+**Number-Positivity-Checker.py**
+This Python script defines a function func that takes a numeric input, checks if it's positive, negative, or zero, and then prints the result.